chlorisyu/The-Touchy-Dots/README.md

-# dots, bubbles or circles (a series of art pieces based on an array of pink circles by processing)
+# dots, bubbles or circles (a series of art pieces based on an array of circles by processing)

 1. Sakura & the Sea:
 an interactive art to illustrate the moving waves of a white sea that changes with mouse positions with falling sakura petals